University of Greenwich - Medway School of Pharmacy

 For further information please contact the primary supervisor: Dr Nigel Temperton, Medway School of Pharmacy, The Universities of Greenwich and Kent at Medway (email@example.com).
 The second supervisor is Prof. Xiao-Ning Xu (Imperial College London).

 Bursary available (subject to satisfactory performance):

 In addition, the successful candidate will receive a contribution to tuition fees equivalent to the university’s Home/EU rate, currently £4,121, for the duration of their scholarship.
 International applicants will need to pay the remainder tuition fee, currently £8,029, for the duration of their scholarship.
 This fee is subject to an annual increase.
-Scholarships are available for three years, full-time study from the date scholars first register as an MPhil/PhD student with the university.
+Scholarships are available for three years from the date scholars first register as an MPhil/PhD student with the university.
+Scholarships are available for full-time study only.
 Applicants must hold a Master’s degree (UK or UK equivalent) or a First Class or Upper Second Class Honours Bachelor’s in a relevant discipline.